 Once you've read that, head over to our list of 10 best student laptops in 2021 for a rundown of the very best notebooks that will help with homework and coursework.

-If you’re looking for a bargain, then check out our best back to school laptop deals page for a constantly-updated list of the very best offers.
+If you’re looking for a bargain, then check out our best laptop deals page for a constantly-updated list of the very best offers.

 If you have more specific needs, then we also have a number of guides that can help you find the exact laptop for your needs.